gremlin/gremlin-python/examples/scenarios.md

 config.team_guid = my_team_guid

-description = f'This is a test scenario to illustrate the usage of the new scenario graph model' hypothesis = f'This should create a functional scenario with multiple attack types and a status_check'
+description = f'This is a test scenario to illustrate the usage of the new scenario graph model' hypothesis = f'This should create a functional scenario with multiple attack iterations and a status_check'

 blast_radius_steps = [50, 100]  # Percents
 latency_magnitude_steps = [100, 500, 1000]  # Latency in milliseconds